enkidevs/curriculum/python/python-playground-questions/sort-lists-in-a-dict/sort-lists-in-a-dict.md

 [1: Hints]

-Start by creating the `dict`.

-Then initiate a `for...in` loop to go through each key-value pair for each `dict` item.
+Use a `for...in` loop to go through each key-value pair for each `dict` item.

 Inside the loop, create a new dictionary and assign it the current key and the sorted values for that key.

-Finally, add a print to output each key-pair after sort.
+Finally, add a `print` to output each key-pair after sort.